-Previously, researchers have studies metaphor identification by modeling selectional preference (Loenneker-Rodman and Narayanan, 2010; Shutova et al., 2010; Shutova, 2010; Resnik, 1997; Shutova and Teufel, 2010; Calzolari et al., 2010; Preiss et al., 2007), while only few papers have focused on leveraging topical analysis techniques in metaphor detection.
+Resnik, 1997; Shutova & Teufel, 2010; Calzolari et al., 2010; Preiss et al., 2007), while few papers have focused on social media data.
+In our work, we call the metaphors occurring in social media "social metaphor" to emphasize their different properties and difficulty.

+Furthermore, to improve the technology of metaphor detection, we also leverage topic analysis techniques in our approach.
 The intuition behind combining metaphor identification and topic analysis is that both verbs and arguments exhibit strong tendencies towards a few specific topics, and this topical information provides additional evidence to facilitate identification of selectional preference among text.
-For instance, in the topic of sport, the subjects of "flex" are mostly humans; but in the topic of finance or politics, the subjects of "flex" are mostly organizations or countries, e.g., "China to flex its financial muscles at US meeting."
-In this paper, we aim to study how the metaphor detection technique can be influenced based on topical analysis techniques.
+For instance, in the topic of sports, the subjects of "flex" are mostly humans; but in the topic of finance or politics, the subjects of "flex" are mostly organizations or countries, e.g., "China to flex its financial muscles at US meeting."
+In this paper, we study how the metaphor detection technique can be influenced by topical analysis techniques.

-The problem of automatic social metaphor detection via topical analysis poses several challenges:

-First, as social media data is usually noisy, how to effectively preprocess the input texts before an actual detection component is employed should be carefully studied.
-We should empirically estimate the performance of existing NLP tools, especially lemmatizers and POS taggers.
+The problem of automatic social metaphor detection poses two main challenges.
+First, as social media data is usually noisy, how to effectively preprocess the input texts before an actual detection component is employed should be studied carefully.
+We should estimate empirically the performance of existing NLP tools, especially lemmatizers and POS taggers.
+Second, how to apply and evaluate the proposed approach on a real world data set is not straight-forward.
+As there is neither an existing data set nor benchmark to evaluate metaphor detection, we need to create a benchmark that can show the performance difference effectively.

-Second, how we can automatically discover the topical distribution for each term (including verbs and nouns) within open text is not a trivial problem.
-Moreover, we also need to study how to leverage topical distribution of each verb and noun to metaphor detection.
+Furthermore, incorporating topical analysis into metaphor detection has another layer of challenges: how to automatically discover the topical distribution for each term (including verbs and nouns) within open text, which is not a trivial problem.
+Moreover, we need to study how to leverage the topical distribution of each verb and noun to metaphor detection.